A popular approach to handling missing data is imputation, which estimates the value of missing data.

 - Select the variable(s) with missing data that you would like to impute in the Data Sources tree.

-- Click the plus sign > Ready-Made New Variables > Impute Missing Data
+- Click + > Data Quality > Impute Missing Values.

-This will add an imputed variable for each of the variables selected in Step 1 containing "imputed" in the Name and Question.
+This will add an imputed variable for each variable selected in Step 1, with "imputed" in the Name and Label.

-- OPTIONAL: Auxiliary variables: You can add additional variables to this drop-box to use the data from those variables in the imputation.
-These variables' data are used to inform the imputation, but are not themselves added to the data set.
+- OPTIONAL: Auxiliary variables: You can add additional variables to this dropdown box to use the data from those variables in the imputation.
+These variables' data are used to inform the imputation but are not themselves added to the data set.

 - OPTIONAL: Seed: This is the random number seed used in the imputation.
 Changing this number will result in a different solution.